 The Commonwealth will host two public meetings in various regions of the Commonwealth to seek input regarding its flexibility requests.
 The Commonwealth will consider comments received by August 25, 2017.
 Comments may be submitted by e-mail to: StateInnovations@state.ma.us.

 Massachusetts announced a successful resolution to its initial request for flexibility.
 Governor Baker announced that the Centers for Medicare and Medicaid Services (CMS) has authorized flexibility for Massachusetts to maintain its merged insurance market for non-group and small group commercial insurance.
 In response to a joint request from the Massachusetts Health Connector and the Division of Insurance, CMS agreed that Massachusetts can maintain rolling enrollment throughout the year for small businesses and quarterly small group premium rate refreshing within its merged market.

 This request was formulated as a result of Massachusetts’ exploration of a Section 1332 State Innovation Waiver.
-Background materials on this request included: (Note to Kirsten: I moved these materials down from where they used to live above)
+Background materials on this request included:

 - Notice of Public Hearing and Opportunity to Comment